Why internet safety matters

 Protecting your child from internet safety risks: tips

 You play a key role in reducing the risks that your child is exposed to on the internet.
 There are many practical things you can do to help your preschooler stay safe while she’s online.

 Here are some ideas:

-- Use the internet with your child or make sure you’re close by and aware of what your child is doing while he’s online.
+- Use digital media and the internet with your child or make sure you’re close by and aware of what your child is doing online.
 This way you can act quickly if your child is concerned or upset by something he’s seen.

 - Create a family media plan.
 Your plan could cover things like screen-free areas in your house, internet safety rules like not giving out personal information, and the programs, games and apps that are OK for your child to use.

-- Use child-friendly search engines like Kiddle, or content providers like KIDOZ, ABC Kids or YouTube Kids.
+- Use child-friendly search engines like Kiddle, or content providers like ABC Kids, CBeebies, YouTube Kids or KIDOZ.